jackson951/jackson951/README.md

 ### 💡 **What drives me:**
 > *"Every line of code is an opportunity to solve real-world problems and create meaningful impact."*

-**🎯 Currently exploring:** Advanced TypeScript patterns, Microservices architecture, and AI-driven development workflows
+**🎯 Currently exploring:** Advanced system architecture, microservices design patterns, and enterprise-level solution analysis

 </div>